MUHLENBERG PRESIDENTIAL ASSISTANTSHIP PROGRAM - DAY PROGRAM

 To maintain and enhance College services through the appointment of talented undergraduate students to entry-level management positions.
 To provide students with a significant credential for future employment and/or graduate study.

 The Presidential Assistantship program for full-time day students consists of a meaningful job experience available to students who are willing to reduce their course load in order to assume responsibilities as a half-time entry-level manager at Muhlenberg College.
 In exchange, students receive free tuition for a designated number of courses.
 It should be noted that this waiver of tuition represents a taxable benefit and that participation in this program may extend the student's graduation date.
 Applicants for open assistantship positions should carefully review the information listed below.
 Clearly, this program is not for everyone.
 However, those students who have completed assistantships have been uniform in their praise of the work credential gained and the learning opportunity the experience has provided.

 Announcement of Positions

-The specific positions available with position descriptions and application instructions will be listed in the Symplicity database no later than March 1 of each year.
-Symplicity database can be found at: https://muhlenberg-csm.symplicity.com/.
-To find the list of PA opportunities, search "Muhlenberg College" as the employer name.
+The specific positions available with position descriptions and application instructions will be listed in the Handshake database no later than October 31 of each year.
+Handshake can be found at: https://muhlenberg.joinhandshake.com.
+Search for "Presidential Assistant" to see open opportunities.

 1. Presidential Assistants normally will be required to have completed the equivalent of their sophomore year.
 Depending on student abilities and interest, rising sophomores may receive consideration.